Boulder Creek Floodplain Mapping Update

 - city improvements that help reduce flooding along Boulder Creek.

-The new floodplain mapping was adopted by City Council on Sept.
-18, 2012 and is currently regulatory.
+The Boulder Creek floodplain mapping was adopted by City Council on Sept.
+18, 2012.
 FEMA began reviewing the mapping on Oct.
 30, 2012.
 Final project documentation was submitted to FEMA in September 2013.
 In November 2013, FEMA indicated that they accepted the results of the study and will be adopting the new mapping through the Physical Map Revision process, which is a multi-year process.
 The process was delayed due to the September 2013 flooding.
 FEMA released Preliminary Flood Insurance Rate Maps (FIRMs) on July 23, 2015 and held an Open House meeting Wednesday, Sept.
 16, 2015.
 These maps are available on FEMA's website: http://msc.fema.gov/portal

 City Council Public Hearing - Tuesday, Sept.
 18, 2012